TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Ctrl/AutoCreatedColumns.rst

     of boilerplate field definitions in :ref:`columns` and rely on TYPO3 core to create them automatically when dropping TYPO3 v12.4 support.

-Certain :php:`ctrl` settings, such as the :ref:`ctrl-enablecolumns` and :ref:`ctrl-reference-languagefield` settings require TCA :php:`columns` definitions.
+Certain :php:`ctrl` settings, such as the :confval:`ctrl-enablecolumns` and :confval:`ctrl-languagefield` settings require TCA :php:`columns` definitions.

 ..  warning::
     Columns created automatically by being defined in the ctrl section of the TCA